1890s Pacific typhoon seasons

 This article encompasses the 1890s Pacific typhoon seasons.

 1890 season

-There were 14 tropical cyclones in the western Pacific in 1890.
+There were at least 14 tropical cyclones in the western Pacific in 1890.

+Not included in the above number, a typhoon offshore Wakayama Prefecture, Japan sank the Ottoman frigate Ertuğrul in the night of 16 September, leaving only 69 survivors among the 650 people onboard.
+Successful rescue efforts and subsequent care for the survivors by the locals facilitated a lasting positive reception of Japan within Turkey.

 1891 season

 There were 18 tropical cyclones in the western Pacific in 1891.

 1892 season

 There were 20 tropical cyclones in the western Pacific in 1892.

 1893 season

 There were 20 tropical cyclones in the western Pacific in 1893.
+Three successive typhoons struck Yangjiang on 29 September, 2 October, and 8 October respectively.

 1894 season

 There were 14 tropical cyclones in the western Pacific in 1894.

+An unusually early typhoon made landfall in eastern Hainan Island on May 30.

 A typhoon in September killed 2,000 people in China.

 A tropical storm was first reported on October 1, which quickly moved westward across the Philippine archipelago.
 It moved northwestward through the South China Sea and slowed its forward motion.
 Over 27 hours, the system brought gale-force winds to Hong Kong, the longest duration as of 1955, due to the storm's slow movement and landfall on southern China on October 5.
 The storm also dropped 279.9 mm of rainfall over 24 hours, making it the wettest storm in Hong Kong as of 1955.
 On the next day, the storm dissipated after turning to the northeast.